learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 ## The Bernoulli or Binary distribution

-In the previous sections, we discussed several probability theory situations regarding throwing a dice or throwing a coin.
+In the previous sections, we discussed several probability theory situations regarding throwing a dice or flipping a coin.
 The Bernoulli distribution is a discrete distribution that formalizes the idea of a coin flip.

 The Bernoulli experiment is a simple experiment in which there is a binary
-outcome: 0-1, success-failure, head-tail, etc.
+outcome: 0-1, success-failure, heads-tails, etc.

 If we were to model a coin flip with a Bernoulli distribution, we could say that 0 means heads, and 1 tails.
 With a fair coin, obtaining either value when performing a coin toss would have an assigned probability of 0.5.
 The Bernoulli experiment can also describe events with different probability structures.
 For example, let's say that the chance of scoring a penalty goal is 80%.
 Where $Y$ is the penalty outcome: